cs4804-24c/final/README.md

             a.
 Application: Use a percentage and total population to calculate a number.
             b.
 Synthesis: Predict a future value.
 >2.
 Improving Baysian Reasoning: https://www.cs.tufts.edu/~remco/publications/2015/InfoVis2015-Bayes.pdf
 >3.
-Visualizations presented from the Healthwise Staff at https://www.nyp.org/healthlibrary/diagnosis/document/abl0344
+Visualizations created and presented by the Healthwise Staff at https://www.nyp.org/healthlibrary/diagnosis/document/abl0344

             a.
 All Healthwise content published to NewYork-Presbyterian is reviewed by a comprehensive Clinical Review Board.
 >4.
-Visualization 1 originally comes from Seer Cancer Statistics Review (CSR) 1975 - 2017: https://seer.cancer.gov/archive/csr/1975_2017/index.html
+The data used to construct visualization 1 originally comes from Seer Cancer Statistics Review (CSR) 1975 - 2017: https://seer.cancer.gov/archive/csr/1975_2017/index.html
 >5.
 More information about the data collection at Seer Cancer Statistics Review: https://seer.cancer.gov/about/overview.html
 >6.
-Visualizations 2 and 3 originally come from National Library of Medicine - National Center for Biotechnology Information: https://pubmed.ncbi.nlm.nih.gov/28632866/
+The data used to construct visualizations 2 and 3 originally come from National Library of Medicine - National Center for Biotechnology Information: https://pubmed.ncbi.nlm.nih.gov/28632866/

 Visualizations:

 1: Women with Average Risk of Ovarian Cancer

+Data used to construct visualization originally comes from Seer Cancer Statistics Review (CSR) 1975 - 2017: https://seer.cancer.gov/archive/csr/1975_2017/index.html

 ![Women with Average Risk of Ovarian Cancer](img/ovarian_cancer_visualization_1.png)

 2: Risk of Ovarian Cancer for Women with BRCA1 Gene Changes

+Data used to construct visualization originally comes from National Library of Medicine - National Center for Biotechnology Information: https://pubmed.ncbi.nlm.nih.gov/28632866/

 ![Risk of Ovarian Cancer for Women with BRCA1 Gene Changes](img/ovarian_cancer_visualization_2.png)

 3: Risk of Ovarian Cancer for Women with BRCA2 Gene Changes

+Data used to construct visualization originally comes from National Library of Medicine - National Center for Biotechnology Information: https://pubmed.ncbi.nlm.nih.gov/28632866/

 ![Risk of Ovarian Cancer for Women with BRCA2 Gene Changes](img/ovarian_cancer_visualization_3.png)